Serving Persecuted Christians Worldwide - Burkina Faso - Open Doors UK & Ireland

 How can I help Christians in Burkina Faso?

 Please keep praying for your brothers and sisters in Burkina Faso.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors works through local partners to strengthen Christians in Burkina Faso by providing persecution survival training, relief aid, and spiritual and trauma care.